monsonite/Gigatron-CAD/README.md

 # Gigatron-CAD
 Eagle CAD Files for the Gigatron TTL Computer

-These files contain the Gigatron TTL computer schematics transcribed to Eagle CAD - using original IC numbers
+These files contain the Gigatron TTL computer schematics transcribed to Eagle CAD - using the IC numbers used in the original KiCAD.

 There are both PDF and PNG overviews of the ALU and Memory sections - a convenient way of representing the complete design.